faraazahmad/sgd/README.md

 (replacing \* with your shell of choice).

+Also, if you use oh-my-zsh, you will need to delete or comment out the 'd' hotkey for the 'd' command to work.
+Find the command here: https://github.com/robbyrussell/oh-my-zsh/wiki/Cheatsheet

 <h3>Usage</h3>
 (NOTE: So far only 's' and 'g' are functional.
 The 'd' command is still a work in progress.)